haoransongnetbrain/REST_API_with_Markdown/REST API with .md/Authentication and Authorization/Logout_API.md

-# Authentication and Initialization API STANDARD Formate
+# Authentication and Authorization API

 ## ***DELETE*** /V1/Session
 Use this API to log out from the current session.